 Technology allows us to connect with people all across the globe.
 While the convenience of technology opens our world to the worlds of others, it’s imperative that we remember that not everyone is an expert, regardless of their claims.
 Be mindful when seeking information and advice from bike forums, as the experience most have with cargo bikes is exceptionally limited to only a handful of bikes, even though there are hundreds of cargo bikes available for purchase.
 Also keep in mind that not all bike brands are created equal.
 Make sure you wind up with a bike that is known to be durable and that generally has a long lifespan.
 Also be aware of warranty policies and whether or not the company is easy to work with when handling issues.

 Whatever your reasons are for purchasing a cargo bike, it’s critical that you feel confident and protected at all times.
 Taking the time needed to learn how the bike handles turns and stops, become accustomed to the larger bike size, and have an overall better feel for how the bike rides are some ways you can plan to be safe in the saddle - especially when sharing the road with others.
 Wearing the appropriate gear is another way to protect yourself.
 Unfortunately, no one can anticipate an inconveniently placed debris in the road that causes a crash or other unforeseeable obstacles that could interfere with the day’s agenda.
 Bicycle insurance is one way to help plan for the unexpected.

-Velosurance, a bicycle insurance company created by cyclists, offers multirisk, standalone policies that are highly customizable to meet the varying needs of those who have chosen to make the bike a part of their regular lifestyle.
+Velosurance, a cargo bike insurance company created by cyclists, offers multirisk, standalone policies that are highly customizable to meet the varying needs of those who have chosen to make the bike a part of their regular lifestyle.
 If being stranded with a flat tire is a concern, opting for emergency roadside assistance might bring you some peace of mind during your ride.
 Options range from theft coverage and crash or accidental damage to medical gap coverage and liability protection.